syncfusion-content/fileformat-docs/File-Formats/PDF/Converting-HTML-to-PDF.md

 ### Temporary path

 The Blink HTML converter  launching chrome browser to perform  conversion.
 While launching chrome browser, temporary files are created in a temporary folder.
-This temporary folder requires read/write/execute permission for the respective user group.
 <br/>
 By default, HTML converter takes system temporary path (C:\Users<<username»\AppData\Local\Temp or C:\Windows\Temp) to perform the conversion.
-If the temporary folder does not have the required permission, then the converter may throw access denied exception.
 <br/>
 The temporary path can be changed by using the TempPath property of BlinkConverterSettings.
 If this property  is set, the converter uses the provided path to perform the conversion.
 Refer to the following code snippet.